microsoft/O-CNN/docs/classification.md

                               --converter="../util/convert_tfrecords.py"
     ```

-2. Run the following command to train the network:
+2. Run the following command to train the network.
+The performance is consistent with the `Caffe`-based implementation,  i.e.
+the classification accuracy is 89.6% without voting.
     ```shell
     python run_cls.py configs/cls_octree.yaml
     ```